 - 1. A subject will be timetabled provided a large enough number of students opt for it.
-In some cases, special arrangements may be made for subjects with small numbers for example the number of taught periods allocated to subjects with small pupil numbers may be reduced and periods of independent study for the students have been timetabled to ensure provision remains comparable with other subjects. - 2.
+In some cases, speci arrangements may be made for subjects with small numbers, for example, the number of taught period allocated to subjects with small pupil numbers may be reduced and periods of independent study for the students will be timetabled to ensure provision remains comparable with other subjects. - 2.
 If any subject is oversubscribed a selection process will take place. - 3.
 If you choose Further Mathematics, you must also choose Mathematics and two other subjects.
-It is important to note that some universities will not accept Mathematics and Further Mathematics as 2 distinct A Levels. - 4.
+It is important to note that some universities will not accept Mathematics and Further Mathematics as 2 distinct.
+Levels. - 4.
 If you chose A Level Mathematics but have not studied Further Mathematics at GCSE, you will have an extra amount of time for Mathematics on your timetable in Lower Sixth. - 5.
-Russian and Latin L6th and U6th classes are taught concurrently. - 6.
-ICT must not be chosen with Computer Science. - 7.
-Life and Health Sciences must not be taken with Biology or Chemistry. - 8.
-In Modern Languages some time is allocated for a conversation class.

-You can take the following subjects in 6th Form without having studied them at GCSE: Business Studies, Classical Civilisation, Economics, Environmental Technology, Geography, Geology, Government and Politics, Health and Social Care, History, ICT, Life and Health Sciences, Media Studies, Nutrition and Food Science, Psychology, Religious Studies, BTEC in Sport,

-Please note, if you have taken any of these subjects for GCSE then you will be required to achieve the subject entry criteria as given in this booklet to take it forward into A Level as your grade at GCSE is an indicator of future success in the subject.

-10. The relevant Head of Department may give approval for study to a student who demonstrates clear evidence of knowledge, understanding and aptitude for Art and Design, Computer Science, Drama and Theatre Studies, Moving Image Art, Music or Technology and Design, without having taken the subject at GCSE.
-The decision may be based on a portfolio of work or an audition.
+Russian, Classical Civilisation and Latin Lower Sixth and Upper Sixth classes are taught concurrently. - 6.
+Digital Technology must not be chosen with Computer Science. - 7.
+In Modern Languages, one period per week is allocated for a conversation class. - 8.
+It is advisable to take no more than one BTEC subject. - 9.
+You can take the following courses in 6th Form without having studied them at GCSE: Business Studies, Classical Civilisation, Digital Technology, Economics, Environmental Technology, Geography, Government and Politics, Health and Social Care, History, Media Studies, Nutrition and Food Science, Psychology, Religious Studies, Sport (BTEC), Travel & Tourism (BTEC). - Please note, if you have taken any of these subjects for GCSE then you will be required to achieve the subject entry criteria as given in this booklet to take it forward into A Level as your grade at GCSE is an indicator future success in the subject. - 10.
+The relevant Head of Department may give approval for study to a student who demonstrates clear evident of knowledge, understanding and aptitude for Computer Science, Drama and Theatre Studies, Music at Technology and Design, without having taken the subject at GCSE.
+The decision may be based on a portfoliogy work or an audition.